-The two storey, 80-bay driving range comes complete with touch screens that allow patrons to adjust the tee-height, with golf balls automatically being re-teed every six seconds.
-The Swing has a state-of-the-art teaching room featuring launch monitors and putting analysis so patrons can refine their swing.
-There are also outdoor chipping greens available for practice.
+The two storey, 80-bay driving range comes complete with touch screens that allow patrons to adjust the tee-height, with golf balls automatically re-teed every six seconds.
+The Swing has a state-of-the-art teaching room featuring launch monitors and putting analysis so golfers can refine their swing.
+There are also outdoor practice chipping greens.

 Other features of The Swing include radio frequency identification cards and a Central Control System to record usage patterns.
 A central piazza has been created with an alfresco area for over 200 patrons.

-To support these improvements a new entry road and additional carparking has been provided.
+To support these improvements a new entry road and extra carparking has been provided.